AdobeDocs/marketo.it-IT/help/marketo/product-docs/reporting/basic-reporting/report-activity/share-a-model-across-workspaces.md

    ![](assets/image2014-10-3-14-3a5-3a38.png)

-1. Trascinate i modelli da condividere nella cartella **di** condivisione.
+1. Trascinate i modelli da condividere nella **cartella di condivisione**.

    ![](assets/image2014-10-3-14-3a5-3a52.png)